DRyan1995/dryan1995.github.com/docs/projects/ryan-im.md

 *optimized js code and structure*

+## LOG ON 2016.4.7

+*finished the backend server and connected to mysql by using PHP*

 ## REMAINING

-1. FINISH THE BACKEND BY FLASK
-2. USE MYSQL AS ITS DATABASE
-4. USE LESS && COFFEE
+1. USE LESS && COFFEE TO OPTIMIZE CODE
+2. OPTIMIZE THE WORKFLOW OF PHP AND JQUERY

 ## TIPS